ThoseMeddlingKids/Landscrape/README.md

 2. In a terminal, execute `sudo bash start prep`.
 This will install the necessary dependencies

 As mentioned, you can install Flask via pip inside of a Python Virtual Environment.
-In order to do this, ensure that you have virtualenv version 15.1.0 or later(you can check with `vitualenv --version`).
+In order to do this, ensure that you have virtualenv version 15.1.0 or later(you can check with `virtualenv --version`).
 You can activate the Virtual Environment by navigating to the `server` folder and typing `source Landscrape/bin/activate`.
 You can deactivate the virtualenv at any time using command `deactivate`.